 But the morning after is sobering.
 I realize mine may be a much smaller, more personal, more esoteric perspective than I assumed.
 I wait patiently for the vote to be counted and for law to over-shadow our eccentric biases.

 An incurable disease stalks the land.
-It is called democracy.
-The experts think they understand it, but then it tricks them.
-“It will just go away,” says the magician, our confidence man, and he might as well be talking about the rule of law and the facts of facts.
+I don’t mean Covid.
+I mean this humane idea called democracy.
+The experts disagree about whether it is natural, or an unnatural thing that requires education and responsibility.
+“It will just go away,” our President said, referring to Covid.
+But he might as well have been talking about the rule of law and the facts of facts.
 “One day – it’s like a miracle – it will disappear.”
 When it comes to this virus of democracy, I don’t think so.

 Originally published in “Like the Dew: A Progressive Journal of Culture and Politics”

 It’s Nov.
 11 now, eight days since the Election, and Trump is baselessly claiming voter fraud and getting his most loyal underlings, like the testy Mike Pompeo at State, to dig in for him.
 The New York Times has a report on this with the headline “Fighting Election Results, Trump Employs a New Weapon: The Government.”
-Here are comments on that story from the perspective I hold, that it’s all about the swindle:
+Here are comments on that Times story from the perspective I hold agree with, that it’s all about the swindle:

 “His endgame is to monetize his power over his minions.
 If he can milk $100 from each of 100 million people he has $10 billion.
 Enough to bail him out of his failing core businesses and still be as rich as he claims to be.”